-You are likely reading this article because you have a monthly car payment and
+You are likely reading this article because you have fallen behind on your

 Before we conclude, please take note of this important caveat: this article is not legal advice, nor is it intended to be legal advice.
-The purpose of this article is merely to illustrate the possible advantages of filing a Chapter 7 bankruptcy petition and a Chapter 7 debtor’s options of redemption and reaffirmation.
-These are but two ways in which the Bankruptcy Code can be a powerful tool for an honest but unfortunate debtor like yourself, when utilized fully.
-An experienced bankruptcy attorney can guide you through the intricacies of redemption and reaffirmation and ensure that you pay only what you need to pay for your car and no more.
+The purpose of this article is merely to illustrate the possible advantages of filing a bankruptcy petition when your property has become subject to foreclosure or the threat of foreclosure.
+The Bankruptcy Code can be a powerful tool for an honest but unfortunate debtor like yourself, when utilized fully.
+An experienced bankruptcy attorney can assess the particular facts of your case and recommend a course of action that will realize your goals, whether your goal is to keep your home or surrender it.

 New Jersey Lawsite Home | Lawyer Search | County Directory | Practice Area Directory | Articles | Contact